 The more time you contribute to these local nonprofits, the more you add to your resume.
 Building up your CV with appropriate, meaningful experience will bring you that much closer to a grant writing job.

 4. Build a Network

-Take advantage of the time you spend volunteering or interning at nonprofit organization.
-Network with successful grant writers, or those who are involved in the sectors you want to work in.
+Take advantage of the time you spend volunteering or interning at a nonprofit organization—and network with successful grant writers or those involved in the sectors you want to work.

 Meet with industry individuals outside of events, maybe even connect with them on LinkedIn.
-This is an easy way of staying in the loop, so you can keep learning about and get a better understanding of the industry and this job.
+This is an easy way of staying in the loop, so you can keep learning about and better understand the industry and this job.

 Having a network of individuals who see you put in the hours is beneficial to you in other ways as well.

-You can request them to write letters of recommendation for you, or ask them to be a reference for you when you start applying for jobs.
+You can request them to write letters of recommendation for you or ask them to refer you when you start applying for jobs.

 5. Title Yourself as a Grant Writer

 Let's go back to where we discussed networking on LinkedIn.